gekware/minecraft-server-hibernation/go-version/README-GO.md

 go build minecraft-vanilla-server-hibernation.go
 ```

-## Configuration
-The same python-version setup configuration applyes to this version

 #### If you like what I do please consider having a cup of coffee with me at: https://www.buymeacoffee.com/gekigek99